Working for the Whole Child

-"Schools by themselves cannot–and should not be expected–solve the nation's most serious health and social problems." -Coordinated School Health, Texas Education Agency
+"Schools by themselves can not–and should not be expected–solve the nation's most serious health and social problems." -Coordinated School Health, Texas Education Agency

 Schools working with the American Heart Association have access to free health and wellness programs that help accomplish the expanded CDC’s Coordinated School Health approach of the Whole School, Whole Community, Whole Child Model (WSCC).
-American Heart Association programs help satisfy nearly all of the component of the WSCC Model and can be used as valuable tools when looking to achieve or supplement existing health and wellness goals.
+American Heart Association programs help satisfy nearly all of the components of the WSCC Model and can be used as valuable tools when looking to achieve or supplement existing health and wellness goals.

 Health Education – AHA curriculum is SHAPE America certified and meets dozens of TEKS related to health and physical education.